ddbj/www/_ddbj/environmental-e.md

     url: /ddbj/tpa-e.html
 ---

-## Submission of environmental sequences
+## Sequence data derived from environmental samples

 Here shows procedures for sequence data obtained from studies that do not specify individuals or species.